intelowlproject/IntelOwl/docs/source/Usage.md

   - CLI: `$ pyintelowl analyzer-healthcheck <analyzer_name>` and `$ pyintelowl connector-healthcheck <connector_name>`
   - API: `GET /api/analyzer/{analyzer_name}/healthcheck` and `GET /api /connector/{connector_name}/healthcheck`

+### Visualizers

+Visualizers are designed to run after the analyzers and the connectors.
+The visualizer adds logic after the computations, allowing to show the final result in a different way than merely the list of reports.

+Each visualizer must define a set of analyzers and connectors as requirement: in fact the visualizers can not be chosen at the time of Job creation (once you click into the `Scan` button) but every single visualizer that it is configured and that has its requirements satisfied will be automatically selected and executed.

+#### Visualizers customization
+You can either disable or create new visualizers based on already existing modules by changing the configuration values inside the Django Admin interface: `/admin/visualizers_manager/visualizerreport/`.

+The following are all the keys that you can change without touching the source code:

+- `name`: _same as analyzers_
+- `description`: _same as analyzers_
+- `python_module`: _same as analyzers_
+- `disabled`: _same as analyzers_
+- `config`:
+  - `queue`: _same as analyzers_
+  - `soft_time_limit`: _same as analyzers_
+- `analyzers`: List of analyzers that must be executed
+- `connectors`: List of connectors that must be executed

 ### Playbooks

 Playbooks are designed to be easy to share sequence of running Analyzers/Connectors on a particular kind of observable.